 In geography we have a clear structure to our lessons which are split into four sections: connect, activate, demonstrate and consolidate.
 This consistent structure sets a robust climate for learning and embeds our high expectations of all learners in the geography classroom.
 Connect tasks use memory recall to retrieve prior learning and long-term memory from previous lesson/topic.
 This means students are ready to attach the new information in the lesson.
 Connect tasks may also be based on responding to teacher feedback on an individual or whole class basis to enable the teacher to move students on in their learning journey.
 Activate tasks introduce new information to students which is then used in demonstrate activities which aim to incorporate a range of geographical skills where appropriate.
 Finally, consolidation tasks require students to apply their learning to an exam style question or alternative formative assessment or further research as homework, which then feeds into future learning or assessment.

-In Year 9 geography students draw on their knowledge of world cities and apply this to the example of Rio de Janeiro, focusing on opportunities and challenges.
-This is then compared to a local city, Newcastle upon Tyne, to improve students’ locational knowledge.
+In Year 9 geography students start the year by studying geophysical processes and hazardous areas.
+A range of case studies are applied over varying levels of development.
+Students then go on to study ecosystems, beginning by learning about small scale environments and the impact of change before applying that learning to world biomes.
+Students draw on their knowledge of world cities and apply this to the example of Rio de Janeiro, focusing on opportunities and challenges.
+This is then compared to a local city, Newcastle upon Tyne where themes such as deindustrialization and the north-south divide within the UK are explored.
 Students continue to apply their geographical understanding to UK examples throughout Year 9, covering a range of core human and physical geography topics to prepare students for GCSE geography.

 Following the completion of Key Stage 3 and 4 Geography curriculum students will have developed skills which can be applied to various pathways of employment and further study.
 Geography has cross-curricular links with Science, Mathematics/Economics, Business Studies, History, Politics and many others.
 Students will have developed their written skills and ability to construct a well-supported argument, through fieldwork they have developed practical skills and working as part of a team.
 Throughout their learning journey geography career paths will be highlighted through displays in all classrooms and teachers’ referring to their own pathways.